jellyfishlake/pcapanalyzer/README.md

 After setup is done, now you should be able to run following commands from the CLI

-> `python3.8 predict.py --loadmodel ./model.h5 --pcap sample.pcap`
+> `python predict.py --loadmodel ./model.h5 --pcap sample.pcap`